blcunlp/CNLI/README.md

 **Data Preprocessing**
 We use jieba to tokenize the sentences.
 During trainging, we use the pre-trained SGNS embedding introduced in [Analogical Reasoning on Chinese Morphological and Semantic Relations](https://arxiv.org/abs/1805.06504).
-It can be downloaded via [baiduyun](baiduyun).

 **Main Scripts**
 config.py：the parameter configuration.